Navigating the Supermarket or Grocery for Low FODMAP Foods

 Nut Butters & Jam, Baking Mixes

-Other great staples include peanut butter and jam made with sugar and low FODMAP fruits (pectin is fine) and low FODMAP nuts and seeds for quick snacks.
+Other great staples include peanut butter, almond butter and jam made with sugar and low FODMAP fruits (pectin is fine) and low FODMAP nuts and seeds like pumpkin seeds for quick snacks.

 For those who enjoy baking gluten free all purpose flour (double check ingredients since some contain bean flours), gluten free pancake and waffle mixes, gluten free cake and brownie mixes, dark chocolate chips, garlic infused olive oil, and maple syrup (not the imitation version made with high fructose corn syrup) are must haves.